Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 “We were short on ventilators because the cupboards were bare when we took it over.”

 This is a Four-Pinocchio claim.
 When the new coronavirus emerged, the Strategic National Stockpile held 16,660 working ventilators, which turned out to be enough to deal with the initial surge of the pandemic, according to the Department of Health and Human Services.
 (Almost 11,000 were distributed to states.)
-HHS said that the number available in March 2020 was essentially the same number as of January, 2017, when Barack Obama left office.
+HHS said that the number available in March 2020 was essentially the same number as of January 2017, when President Barack Obama left office.

 “We have 20 percent of the cases [in the world] because of the fact that we do much more testing.
-If we wouldn’t do testing you wouldn’t have cases.
+If we wouldn’t do testing, you wouldn’t have cases.
 You would have very few cases.”

 This is a nonsensical statement.
 The number of coronavirus cases rose in the United States because the disease has been spreading for months, abetted in part by a lax and inconsistent response from U.S. political leaders.
 As of mid-2020, the total number of new weekly cases had been rising, and the rate of positive test results also was increasing.

 Without testing, the scope of the pandemic would be unclear and hospitals and doctors would not be able to prepare.
 Ending testing would not end the spread of the disease.
-"When the virus is under control, testing doesn’t uncover more cases.
-It’s a tool for keeping the epidemic at bay,” said former FDA commissioner Scott Gottlieb.
+“When the virus is under control, testing doesn’t uncover more cases.
+It’s a tool for keeping the epidemic at bay,” said former Food and Drug Administration commissioner Scott Gottlieb.

 “I read where other people said do it.
 No people that I saw said do it.
-And I know they said security advisors and others -- I put a ban on when it wasn’t at all popular.
-Joe Biden said I was xenophobic because I put the ban on, and I thought that was a very unfair -- and by the way he’s totally taken that back.
+And I know they said security advisers and others — I put a ban on when it wasn’t at all popular.
+Joe Biden said I was xenophobic because I put the ban on, and I thought that was a very unfair — and by the way he’s totally taken that back.
 But I’m not sure he knows what it means.”

 The president frequently claims he took bold action that was criticized.
 News reports say he was reluctant to impose the ban, citing his relationship with Chinese leader Xi Jinping, but the action was urged by his top health advisers.
 Health and Human Services Secretary Alex Azar told reporters on Feb.
 7: “The travel restrictions that we put in place in consultation with the president were very measured and incremental.
 These were the uniform recommendations of the career public health officials here at HHS.”